tokenika/tokenika.github.io/WarsawBlock.md

   One possible solution preventing smart-contracts getting out of control is to find a way to formally verify their code before they are deployed.
 The problem is that it's very hard in practice.
 Formal verification makes things difficult.
 And as of now, it just reduces the risk but does not give 100% guarantee the code will run as expected.
 So you can make a lot of effort, but still you need to be able to handle a black swan.
 Or you're out business.

   Look at the schizophrenia Ethereum needs to demonstrate in order to justify its existence.
 They clearly try to eat the cake and still have the cake.
 Their website still says: *Build **unstoppable** applications*.
 Right, unstoppable, this is what it says.
 Are they really unstoppable?
-We all remember the DAO, don't we?
+We all remember *The DAO*, don't we?

   Please don't get me wrong.
-I'm not making a judgement about the way they sorted out the mess.
+I'm not making a judgement about the way people behind Ethereum sorted out the mess.
 I'm making a judgement about them being unprepared to handle the situation in an orderly manner.
 And guess what?
 No lesson seems to be learned - they are as unprepared now as they were back then.
 Clearly handling a smart-contract running amok is not part of their business.

 - Confidentiality of transactions